ABOUT THE CONFERENCE

 The symposiums became a success with support from the Fire Chiefs around the state of Virginia.
 As a result, a list of fire departments was established to host an annual conference, which proved how beneficial it was in providing education and training needed.
 Now Fire Chiefs across the state of Virginia work together to support the educational conferences.
 The name was eventually turned into the Virginia Fire and Emergency Services Equity and Diversity Association.
 The Association was able to partner with Fire Programs for their support and to provide assistance to the host locality for a meaningful and successful conference.

 Today, more than ever, this education is desperately needed based on all the inequities that still exist in the workplace.
 We still hear about and read in the news that employers still are making hiring decisions based on an applicant’s color, race, religion, sex, or national origin.
 It is not uncommon to hear about an employer engaging in discrimination practices when recruiting job candidates, advertising for a job or applicant testing.
-We have been learning more and more about Equity and Diversity for 30 years as the workforce continues to evolve with new generations of personnel.
+We have been learning more and more about Equity and Diversity for over 30 years as the workforce continues to evolve with new generations of personnel.